benjavalero/replacer/replacer-backend/technical-design.md

 On the other hand, this tool uses also a _text-based_ implementation.
 It builds an automaton from the regex and gives impressive performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.

-Also, when using an automaton is not possible, we try a simpler approach finding strings in the text without regular expressions, which usually gives even better results.
+Also, when using an automaton is not possible, we try a simpler approach finding strings in the text without regular expressions, char by char, which usually gives even better results, about 5 times faster.

 In benchmarks, we usually compare a dot-plus with a negated character.
 In general, no big differences have been found between both, although the times with the negated character class are slightly better, so this last one is prefered.

+In conclusion, as performance is critical, we try to use the faster implementation when possible, except if the complexity of the finder makes worth to use an automaton or a regular expression.

 ## TODO: REVIEW COMPONENTS